po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/02-Stu_Lighthouse/Solved/audit.md

 ## List the Opportunities

-List possible opportunities to improve on the load time of the website
+List possible opportunities to improve on the load time of the website.

 * Reduce unused JavaScript